 VIP recommends that warnings at severity level 5 are addressed.

 Warnings at severity level 4 and under #

-WARNINGs with severity level 4 and under are triggered when the code is not adhering to VIP’s recommended best practices.
+WARNINGs with severity level 4 through 1 are triggered when the code is not adhering to VIP’s recommended best practices.
 This includes issues such as:

 - Including files without a full path